zumasys/docs/site/jbase/jrfs/jrfs-example/README.md

 jsh JBASEADM ~ --> LIST DEMO.FILE
 ```

+## Issues

 If you are having issues look at the log files on both systems and look for errors.
 You should see activity in both files.
 If you do not see activity on the server you either do not have the ports/ip's setup correctly or you have firewall issues.

+Also review if you have any firewalls or SELINUX (or any other security software running).
+While debugging an issue it is best to turn these features off to see if they are your issue.

+## Windows

+The same technique will work on Windows.
+The location of files such as the /etc/services file will be at different locations.

 Back to [Remote Files](./../jbase-remote-file-service-%28jrfs%29)